polkadot-js/docs/docs/api/FAQ.md

 - `type Address = AccountId` (Rust), this is used in a number of chains such as Kusama/Polkadot (prior to the 28 runtime) and a previous default for the node-template chain as well.
 To override to this type of Address, use the API types `{ "Address": "AccountId", "LookupSource": "AccountId" }`

-The above may also apply when when you use [polkadot-js/apps](https://github.com/polkadot-js/apps) to connect to your node.
+The above may also apply when you use [polkadot-js/apps](https://github.com/polkadot-js/apps) to connect to your node.
 Known chains are correctly configured, however any custom chain may need additional types.

 ## I would like to sign transactions offline

-The API itself is independent on where the signature comes from and how it is injected.
+The API itself is independent of where the signature comes from and how it is injected.
 Additionally it implements a signer interface, that can be used for external signing - an example of this is the [polkadot-js/apps](https://github.com/polkadot-js/apps) support for signing via extensions and even the [polkadot-js/extension](https://github.com/polkadot-js/extension) support for tools such as the [Parity Signer](https://github.com/paritytech/parity-signer).

 As of this writing we don't have an explicit example of implementing the signer interface in these docs, although we do use one in [our tests](https://github.com/polkadot-js/api/blob/master/packages/api/src/test/SingleAccountSigner.ts).
 Additionally, the [polkadot-js/tools](https://github.com/polkadot-js/tools) has an implementation of [a very basic offline signer](https://github.com/polkadot-js/tools/tree/master/packages/signer-cli) where transactions are generated in one process and signatures in another non-connected process.

 ## I would like to send a root transaction

 Some calls in Polkadot/Substrate can only be submitted as root, these are indicated by `ensure_root(origin)` in the Rust codebase.
 Root here does not refer to the actual account, i.e. `//Alice` on a `--dev` chain, but rather that it cannot be submitted as a bare user transaction.
 This restriction applies to chain upgrades, changing balances or anything that modifies the state and/or chain operation.

-To submit these transactions, it needs to be send as a [wrapped transaction](start/api.tx.wrap.md#sudo-use) via either `sudo.sudo` (assuming you have access on your chain) or `democracy.proposal` (which would allow users of the chain to vote on it).
+To submit these transactions, it needs to be sent as a [wrapped transaction](start/api.tx.wrap.md#sudo-use) via either `sudo.sudo` (assuming you have access on your chain) or `democracy.proposal` (which would allow users of the chain to vote on it).

 ## How do I call a function with a Tuple input

 Tuples, as defined in the Polkadot/Substrate types appear as `(TypeA, TypeB)`.
 For instance we may have an `(AccountId, u64)` input as defined in the metadata or as part of the user types.
 To specify a Tuple as an input, wrap it in an array format, for instance to call `query.module.get((u32, u64))` where a `(u32, u64)` Tuple input is expected, you would do `query.module.get([123, 456])`

 ## How long do transactions live